 ...about the origins of tribal Indians living on the Andaman Islands.

-A broader view of recent genetic date from the whole of Asia and the Middle East shows a different picture:
+A broader view of recent genetic date from the whole of Asia and the Middle East supports a different picture:

-...the human migration from Africa into India happened much earlier as previously thought.
+...the human migration from Africa and Asia into India happened much earlier as previously thought.

 ...the ancient history of India began already 50,000 years before the first Indo-Aryans arrived in the Indus Valley.